IPSScienceVisualization/OpenSpace/tutorial.md

 ```
 vz.printArgs()
 ```
 *Note: This code won't work with Python 2.7 or older, since it uses the command 'input', not 'raw_input' like older versions of Python.
-If you have an older Python version, just update it or replace every instance of 'input' with 'raw_input'.*
+If you have an older Python version and don't want to update, replace every instance of 'input' with 'raw_input'.*

 ## Creating And Populating Directories